State Opening of Parliament: Arrival of royal regalia

 Arrival of the Regalia at the Sovereign's Entrance (2022).

-Before the arrival of the sovereign, the Imperial State Crown is brought to the Palace of Westminster, together with the Great Sword of State and the Cap of Maintenance, in their own carriage (usually Queen Alexandra's State Coach).
-The King's Bargemaster and Watermen accompany it, acting as footmen (a reminder of past times when the regalia were brought from the Tower of London by river).
+Before the arrival of the sovereign, the Imperial State Crown is brought to the Palace of Westminster, together with the Great Sword of State and the Cap of Maintenance, in their own carriage, usually Queen Alexandra's State Coach.
+The King's Bargemaster and Watermen accompany it, acting as footmen as a reminder of past times when the regalia were brought from the Tower of London by river.
 On arrival at the Sovereign's Entrance, under the Victoria Tower, the Crown is passed by the Bargemaster to the Comptroller of the Lord Chamberlain's Office, under the watchful eye of the Crown Jeweller.
 The regalia are then carried to be displayed in the Royal Gallery.
 Also in the procession, usually in King Edward VII's Town Coach, are the two maces (separate from the three used by parliament) which are carried by the Serjeants-at-Arms of the Royal Household who escort the regalia in procession.